 One of the most popular tools that can exponentially boost the engagement of a customer with a brand is Social Media.
 You can easily connect with customers using videos, pictures, blog posts, webinars, etc. Customers like it when they are communicating with humans and not a faceless brand.

-If you need to make an announcement or promote an offer, there is no other mean better than social media.
+If you need to make an announcement or promote an offer, there are no other means better than social media.

 8. Never ignore negative feedback